alexmojaki/sorcery/README.md

 This package lets you use and write callables called 'spells' that know where they're being called from and can use that information to do otherwise impossible things.

+Note: previously spells had a complicated implementation that placed limitations on how they could be called.
+Now spells are just a thin wrapper around [`executing`](https://github.com/alexmojaki/executing) which is much better.
+You may be better off using `executing` directly depending on your use case.
+This repo is now mostly just a fun collection of things to do with it.

   * [Installation](#installation)
   * [Quick examples](#quick-examples)
      * [`assigned_names`](#assigned_names)